osmandapp/web/main/docs/hiring/android-dev.md

 - Advancing your career by choosing from different career paths (technical, management)
 - Great atmosphere and supportive environment
 - Working in a friendly and relaxed atmosphere created by a lot of bonding events and activities
+- Daily support for your technical and personal growth
+- Professional and very friendly team, that is always ready to help and support

 ### What do we offer
 - Develop the best of the best 3D Offline Map application